truwl/capanno-utils/README.md

             └── kallisto-index.cwl
 ```

-If ``--init_cwl`` is not provided, no cwl file is initialized and xd-cwl-utils will make a blank template.
+If ``--init_cwl`` is not provided, no cwl file is initialized and capanno-utils will make a blank template.
 Can also initialize all subtool directories when first initialize the tool directory but haven't made a way to specify cwl urls to initialize each one doing it that way yet.
 ```
-xd-cwl-add subtool kallisto 0.45.x index -u cwl-tools/
+capanno-add subtool kallisto 0.45.x index -u cwl-tools/
 └── kallisto
     └── 0.45.x